If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 - Importing and uploading files

-- Analyzing NGS sequences with the Antibody Annotator
+- Analyzing NGS sequences with NGS Antibody Annotator

 - Visualizing results